tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/02_Process_raw_reads.md

 <img src="../img/fastqc1.png" width="700">

 - Scroll down and click **Execute**.The job should first appear orange and then green after a minute or so.
-- The result will be two lists, one containing the raw data and one the webpage (html) results.
+- The result will be two lists, one containing the raw data and one the webpage (html) results for convenient viewing in the browser.

 <img src="../img/fastqc2.png" width="200">